-Neighbourhood plans must meet certain ‘basic conditions’ and other legal requirements23 before they can come into force.
+Neighbourhood plans must meet certain ‘basic conditions’ and other legal requirements21 before they can come into force.
 These are tested through an independent examination before the neighbourhood plan may proceed to referendum.

-21 Where this relates to housing, such needs should be assessed using a clear and justified method, as set out in paragraph 61 of this Framework.
+19 Where this relates to housing, such needs should be assessed using a clear and justified method, as set out in paragraph 61 of this Framework

-22 Where these are contained in a local plan.
+20 Where these are contained in a local plan.

-23 As set out in paragraph 8 of Schedule 4B to the Town and Country Planning Act 1990 (as amended).

 Decision-making